unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

 - Download the latest version of the data from ftp://elsie.nci.nih.gov/pub/
 - Unpack, and copy contents into ...org\unicode\cldr\util\data
 - Check in just the ones that are already checked in (eg check in 'africa', but not 'factory')
+- Edit the file tzdb-version.txt to change the version, eg for the file tzdata2007a.tar.gz, the version is 2007a.
+- If you are using Eclipse, remember to refresh the project.

+A. Diff zone.tab.
-A. If any IDs in zone.tab changed name, add the mapping to StandardCodes.FIX_UNSTABLE_TZID_DATA AND rerun CountItems.genSupplementalZoneData()
+- if any IDs in zone.tab changed name,
+- add the mapping to org.unicode.cldr.util.ZoneParser.FIX_UNSTABLE_TZID_DATA
+   The format is <new name>, <old name>
    Eg {"America/Argentina/Buenos_Aires", "America/Buenos_Aires"},
-   (the format is new name to old name)

-Now Verify
+B. Now Verify
 - Run CountItems -Dmethod=genSupplementalZoneData to generate new data.
 - Paste the zoneItems into supplementalData.xml
-  Add the version number, <zoneFormatting multizone="001 ...
-UZ" tzidVersion="2006g">
 - Paste the $tzid into supplementalMetadata.xml
+- Produce Diffs for both files.
-- CAREFULLY COMPARE THE RESULTS TO THE LAST VERSION
+- CAREFULLY COMPARE THE RESULTS TO THE LAST VERSION FOR BOTH
+  - In supplementalData.xml, any changed name from zone.tab must show a diff like:
+  old:	<zoneItem type="Atlantic/Faeroe" territory="FO"/>
+  new:	<zoneItem type="Atlantic/Faeroe" territory="FO" aliases="Atlantic/Faroe"/>
+  That is, the old name must not change, just add new aliases.
+  - In both files, any new zone.tab ID must show up, eg. supplementalData.xml, new: 			<zoneItem type="Australia/Eucla" territory="AU"/>
+  supplementalMetadata.xml, new: 				Australia/Eucla

+C. REMOVED IDs.
+This doesn't happen very often, but requires some real thought when it does.

-B. If there are any $tzid's that are in the last version that are not in the current, find out what "real" alias it should point to.
+  If there are any $tzid's that are in the last version that are not in the current, find out what "real" alias it should point to.
 There are 2 types.

   1. ID was removed completely, like HST.
 In that case, there will be no item or alias in zoneItem's.